ncatlab/nlab-content/pages/3557.md

 The notion of tripos, due to [[Andrew Pitts]], is useful for giving a unified account of two very different classes of toposes: [[localic topos|localic toposes]] and [[realizability topos|realizability toposes]].

 The name 'tripos' is to be credited to [[Peter Johnstone]], who was the thesis advisor of Pitts.
-It can be read as an acronym for "Topos Representing Indexed Partially Ordered Set", but it is memorable also as a pun, referring to a famous examination at Cambridge University where Johnstone and [[Martin Hyland|Hyland]] work.
+It can be read as an acronym for "Topos Representing Indexed Partially Ordered Set", but it is memorable also as a pun, referring to a famous examination at Cambridge University where Pitts, Johnstone, and [[Martin Hyland|Hyland]] work.

 ## Definition